wogus00/blog-repo/blog/content/posts/en/2023/blog-build-1/blogging-with-hugo-and-github-pages.md

 2. Multilingual feature
 3. Simple

+## Static Website vs Dynamic Website
+> `Static` websites are sites with stable content, whereas `dynamic` websites pull contents with user interactions.
+For the purpose of blogging, I didn't need features of dynamic website, so I decided to search for static website generators.
+### Hugo
+With little bit of research, I realized that there are three main static site generating platforms: `Jekyll`, `Hexo`, and `Hugo`.

+Among the three, I chose Hugo because it supports multilingual feature and its build time is the fastest among all.

 ## Installation
-Please note that this post is based on Mac.
+>Please note that this post is based on Mac.
 For Windows and Linux systems, please refer to the official website.
 ### Hugo and git
 You can install hugo and git through homebrew on terminal
 ```